-Requester Pays is a feature that Google provides as an optional setting for data stored on the Google Cloud Platform.
-For example, owners of a dataset who wish to make the data accessible to the masses, but do not want to pay the charges incurred every time someone reads or copies the data could enable the requester pays option.
+Requester Pays is an optional Google setting for data stored on the Google Cloud Platform.
+It allows dataset owners to make data accessible to everyone without having to pay every time someone reads or copies the data from a different region.

-This article explains what to expect when interacting with data in a requester pays bucket on Terra.
-Note that there are no plans to enable the requester pays feature on workspaces or buckets created on Terra in the future.
+This article explains what to expect in Terra when interacting with data in a requester pays bucket.
+Note that there are no future plans to enable the requester pays option on workspaces or buckets created on Terra.
 This is solely a guide to help Terra users when they encounter data that is already in a requester pays bucket.

 - What is requester pays?